-Mr. Morrs said: The weaving trade had always prospered under protection, and whenever that proection had been withdrawn it had decayed.
-It had been often said, that when trade increased wages would also increase; but let them remember that in the year 1814, when they had protection, which allowed the weaver 4s. per yard for ten-hundred velvet. there were entered for home consumption in the United Kingdom, 1,504,235lbs. raw silk, 29,233lbs. waste, and 580,505ibs. of thrown, making a total of all sorts of 2,119 974lbs., but that in the year 1844. when the trade increased and the returns showed that there were enterned for home consumption of raw silk 4,021,808lbs., of waste, 1,775 858lbs., and of thrown sitk 4,010.385 bs., making a total increase as compared with 1814 of more than 4 000,000 ibs., the wages of the operatives were reduced 50 per cent-(Hear, hear.)
+Spitalfields trade had been declining.
+Mr. Morre said: The weaving trade had always prospered under protection, and whenever that protection had been withdrawn it had decayed.
+It had been often said, that when trade increased wages would also increase; but let them remember that in the year 1814, when they had protection, which allowed the weaver 4s. per yard for ten-hundred velvet, there were entered for home consumption in the United Kingdom, 1,504,235lbs. raw silk, 29,233lbs. waste, and 586,505lbs. of thrown, making a total of raw silk 4,021,808ibs., of waste, 1,775,858lbs., and of thrown silk 4,010 385 ibs., making a total increase as compared with 1814 of more than 4.000,000lbs., the wages of the operatives were reduced 50 per cent.
+(Hear, hear.)
 The reduction likewise applied to other articles of manufacture.
-In the year 1797 there were 23,000,000lbs, of raw cotton worked up. and in that year the wages of the oreratives were 26s.
-8d., and the consumption increase t till 1841, when the increase was 528,000,000 of lbs. and then wages fell to 5s.
+In the year 1797: there were 23,000,000lbs. of raw cotton worked up, and in that year the wages of the operatives were 26s.
+Sd., and the consumption increased till 1841, when the increase was 528,000,200 of ibs., and then wages fell to 5s.
 6d.
 (Hear, hear.)
-The speaker concluded by expressing his opinion that the establishment of local boards was much called for to ameliorate the condition of the miserable Spitalfields their own laws by the enactment of the Prople's Charter, the same complaints would have to be repeated.
-It was by the monopoly of legislation that the wealthy classes were enabled to crush the industrious, and they were sick of any agitation which did not aim at conferring political freedom of the people as an indispenable portion of any measure for the improvement of their condition.
-(Cheers) A resolution was passed requesting the attendance of a deputation from the United Teach's Association on Saturday evening the 21st instant, for the purpose the village of the Maison Carree were carried away to the torrent, with everything they contained.
-The loss of life is ascertained to amount to twentythree persons drowned, and the loss of property is an hour, the mangled remains of the unfortunate dethe most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly and acquittal of the most unremitting exertions of nearly acquite a chartest quite and acquittal part of the most quite a chartest quite a chartest quite a chartest quite a chartest quite and acquittal part and advantage at Viana, much exaggerated by the Goremment Journal, met with a severe defeat before
+The speaker concluded by expressing his opinion that the establishment of local boards was much called for to ameliorate the condition of the miserable Spitalfields

+Mr. Ferdinando also ably addressed in similar arguments, on the subject of Free-trade.
+Messrs.
+White and Slater stated their conviction was that until the people had the power of making their own laws by the anaetment of the People's Charter, the same complaints would have to be receated.
+It was by the monopoly of legislation that the wealthy classes were enabled to crush the industrious, and they were sick of any agitation which did not aim at conferring political freedom of the people as an indispensible portion of any measure for the improvement of their condition.
+(Cheers ) The shareholders of the Chartist Co-operative of a deputation from the United Trades Association, Land Company, intend to commemorate the first belding of the Land Conference in Englishers by a pose of more fully discussing the subject.